TheHotwireClub/hotwire_club-mcp/README.md

 # HotwireClub::Mcp

-MCP server for Hotwire Club knowledge base - provides search_hotwire_kb, list_kb_categories, list_kb_tags, and list_kb_docs tools/resources.
+MCP server for Hotwire Club knowledge base - provides tools for searching, browsing, and discovering documentation from the Hotwire Club knowledge base.

 A Model Context Protocol (MCP) server that provides access to the Hotwire Club knowledge base.
-Builds a searchable SQLite database from markdown documents and exposes MCP tools and resources for searching and browsing documentation, categories, tags, and documents.
+Builds a searchable SQLite database from markdown documents and exposes MCP tools for searching and browsing documentation, categories, tags, and documents.

+## Features

+The server provides the following MCP tools:

+- **SearchHwcKbTool** - Search the knowledge base for chunks matching a query with optional category and tag filters
+- **GetHwcKbChunkTool** - Retrieve a single knowledge base chunk by its chunk_id
+- **ListHwcKbCategoriesTool** - List all unique categories available in the knowledge base
+- **ListHwcKbTagsTool** - List all tags available in the knowledge base
+- **ListHwcKbDocsTool** - List documents with optional filtering by category and tags, with pagination support
+- **RelatedHwcKbDocsTool** - Find documents related to a given document or chunk based on shared categories and tags

+The knowledge base is pre-built and included in the gem, so no additional setup is required after installation.

 ## Installation